Los Alamos National Laboratory Vault Operator (Research Tec 2) in Los Alamos, New Mexico

 Specific responsibilities include but not limited to the following:

-Coordinate vault access with requesting organizations
+Coordinate, monitor and control vault access with requesting organizations

 Assess the status of available storage locations